stateful/vscode-runme/README.md

 ```
 </pre>

-Environment variables which are unbound (i.e. need user input) will prompt users for input.
-Quoted values will be prepopulated as placeholder value whereas unquoted values will be displayed as prompt message with empty value.
+Environment variables which are exported will prompt users for input.
+If their values are quoted Runme will prepopulated the value as placeholder when prompting the user whereas unquoted values will be displayed as prompt message with empty value instead.

 <pre>
 ```sh { interactive=false }